-List the ways you've learned that rainfall is being managed in your community.
+List the ways you've learned that your community is working toward becoming waste-free, carbon-negative, and regenerative.
 What's working?
 What could use improvement?

-Can you identify one or two problems you would like to design a solution for?
+Zero in on one of the three principles of a circular economy.
+Can you identify one or two problems you'd like to design a solution for that would push your community closer to joining the circular economy?